gilluminate/guts/README.md

 Includes options for either *padding* or *margin* or both, depending on your layout needs.

-Easily determine where the gutter will appear (top, left, etc.) and how big using an intuitive namind system.
+Easily determine where the gutter will appear (top, left, etc.) and how big using an intuitive naming system.

 ## Usage